Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 print_names(structure)
 ```

 When the function runs, it prints the name of the current element and then calls itself for each nested element.

-The recursion naturally ends when an element contains no further items.
+The recursion ends naturally when an element contains no further items, because there are no more recursive calls to make.

 Recursion can also be used to **count elements** inside a nested structure.